mangoann/mangoann.github.io/README.md

 # About Me
 Data professional with expertise in statistical modeling, large-scale data processing, and BI engineering.
-At Amazon, I design optimized ETL pipelines, build relational databases, and develop scalable KPI dashboards using SQL, Python, and QuickSight.
+At Amazon, I design optimized ETL pipelines, build relational databases, develop scalable KPI dashboards using SQL, Python, and QuickSight, and apply statistical analysis to drive predictive insights that support data-informed decision-making.
 My work enables real-time decision-making and cross-functional insights through empirical analysis and performance optimization.

 Outside of work, I enjoy reading books on science fiction, religion, and philosophy, staying current with developments in data science and finance, and spending time with my dog, Chloe.